 We use the same selection algorithm as we use for standard local applicants to combine these measures.
-Applicants are ranked separately to local applicants and we make up to 10 offers through this scheme.
+Applicants are ranked separately to local/rural applicants and we make up to 10 offers through this scheme.
 Depending on availability, these offers are bonded and unbonded.

 You can learn more about eligibility criteria, application processes and further details through our Lateral Entry Scheme fact sheet.

 If you’ve lived in a defined rural location in Australia for a significant amount of time, you can apply to UNSW Medicine through the Rural Entry Scheme.
 Applicants must choose one entry pathway.
 It’s not possible to apply through both the Rural Entry Scheme and standard local application.